kubeedge/kubeedge/docs/proposals/cri.md

  ```
 ### Data structure modifications

-The edged data strcuture needs to include the remote runtime and runtime name.
+The edged data structure needs to include the remote runtime and runtime name.
 Also need to add os interface, pod cache and container life cycle manager parameters required for initializing and executing remote runtime.

 ```go
 //Define edged